battiloid/robotic-crustacean/README.md

 # robotic-crustation
-A training project to automate the setup of a Netflix Style deployment
+A training project to automate the setup of a Netflix Style deployment in AWS using Terraform